zkat/chillax/README.md

 # Introduction

 Chillax is a [CouchDB](http://couchdb.apache.org) abstraction layer for Common Lisp.
+It is **not** an ORM or similar library, although it may be used to build such things.

 Chillax also includes a CouchDB view server, which can be used to write CouchDB views in full, native Common Lisp.

 Chillax includes several systems:

 * chillax.asd - This is a 'DWIM' system.
-It uses Yason to parse/encode JSON data.
+It includes the Yason server for parsing/encoding JSON data.
+It also defines a single `#:chillax` package that includes the symbols in both `#:chillax.core` and `#:chillax.yason`.
 If you don't know what you want, **this is probably what you want**.
 * chillax.core.asd - Core API and protocols for servers, databases, documents, and design-docs.
 * chillax.yason.asd - Implementation of the server protocol using Yason's JSON parser.
 * chillax.utils.asd - Some handy utilities.
 * chillax.view-server.asd - The Chillax view server.
 This only depends on chillax.utils.

+# About this document

+This README is not meant to document how to use CouchDB itself, or how to successfully design applications with it.
+If you're new to CouchDB, it is recommended that you follow a guide (which can be done while using Chillax).

+The [CouchDB Guide](http://guide.couchdb.org/) is recommended, and the [CouchDB Wiki](http://wiki.apache.org/couchdb/) can be used as a general reference for CouchDB's API.

 # Core API

-The basic Chillax API is very straightforward: It is a thin, lispy layer on top of CouchDB's RESTful API.
+Chillax is a thin, lispy layer on top of CouchDB's RESTful API.
 Its main purpose is to provide Lisp functions to all of CouchDB's API calls, while translating certain things into Lisp data and concepts.
 For example, Chillax takes care of checking CouchDB's HTTP response codes for sanity.
 When error codes are returned, Chillax will signal Lisp corresponding Lisp conditions.

 Additionally, Chillax is able to use any representation for CouchDB documents, provided the core Chillax protocols are implemented for that representation, i.e, you can use hash tables, alists, or